Armero tragedy: Anger over government negligence

 Concerns over the alleged negligence of local officials to alert locals of the volcano's threat led to controversy.
 The mayor of Armero, Ramon Rodriguez, and other local officials had tried to bring the volcano's potential eruption to the attention of the Colombian government, but to no avail.
 For months, Rodriguez appealed to various officials, including congressmen and the governor of Tolima, Eduardo Alzate Garcia.
 Rodriguez once referred to the volcano as a "time bomb" and told reporters that he believed an eruption would disrupt the natural dam above Armero, resulting in floods.

 Despite Rodriguez' persistence, only one congressman managed to inquire about the reality of the situation.
-Reports from the Colombian Minister of Mines, the Minister of Defense, and Minister of Public Works "all asserted that the government was aware of the risk from the volcano and was acting to protect the population".
+Reports from the Colombian Minister of Mines, Iván Duque Escobar, the Minister of Defense, and Minister of Public Works "all asserted that the government was aware of the risk from the volcano and was acting to protect the population".
 The lack of responsibility for the disaster prompted lawmakers to campaign for Garcia to resign.
 In the media, similar thoughts and questions were hotly debated.
 One of the most aggressive campaigns came from a mass funeral in Ibagué for the victims, claiming that "The volcano didn't kill 22,000 people.
 The government killed them."